MAD-SG/generative-ai-start-to-surrender/docs/book/chapter11_hybrid_sota_models/sota_open_models/stable_diffusion_series.md

         return noutputs
 ```

-Compared with privious LDM, it added another variable `c_adm` for the clip image bedding of the images.
-Please see [unCLIP](./dalle_series.md) for the details on takeing CLIP image embedding as condition.
+Compared with previous LDM, it added another variable `c_adm` for the clip image embedding of the images.
+Please see [unCLIP](./dalle_series.md) for the details on taking CLIP image embedding as condition.

-Refer the code explanation of latent diffusion model [Latent Diffusion Model](../../chapter7_diffusion/ldm_handson.md), the `c_adm` is assigned to `y` and later will be added into the time embedding.
+Refer to the code explanation of latent diffusion model [Latent Diffusion Model](../../chapter7_diffusion/ldm_handson.md), the `c_adm` is assigned to `y` and later will be added into the time embedding.

-It also takes the embedding_drop out such that the model is trained both with image embedding or not.
+It also takes the embedding dropout such that the model is trained both with image embedding or not.

 #### v-prediction